Wentong-Wu/Computer-Vision-Rock-Paper-Scissors/README.md

 # Controls

->Must have a camera to play
+>Must have a camera to play.

 >Press a to start the game.